I've been an online writer for more than nine years. I'm a thinker, and I spent a lot of time pondering random things.

 Many of the episodes are centered around Sheldon Cooper's quirks and nuances.
 Sheldon's behavior and thought patterns align closely with some personality disorders.
 Perhaps he is suffering from more than one personality disorder.

 Keep in mind that for people to be diagnosed with a personality disorder, the "symptoms" have to be chronic and interfere with everyday life.

 A Cup of Obsessive Compulsive Personality Disorder

-- are preoccupied with orderliness, rules and regulations;
+- They are preoccupied with orderliness, rules, and regulations.

 In the winter that seat is close enough to the radiator to remain warm, and yet not so close as to cause perspiration.
 In the summer, it's directly in the path of a cross-breeze created by opening windows there and there.
 It faces the television at an angle that is neither direct, thus discouraging conversation, nor so far wide as to create a parallax distortion.
 I could go on, but I think I've made my point.